hturkoz/smstools3-for-espocrm/README.md

  - ..

 # requirements
- - [SMS Server Tools 3](http://smstools3.kekekasvi.com) 'smstools' is a SMS Gateway software which can send and receive short messages through GSM modems and mobile phones.
+ - [SMS Server Tools 3](http://smstools3.kekekasvi.com) 'smstools3' is a SMS Gateway software which can send and receive short messages through GSM modems and mobile phones.
  - smstools3 on a linux with a compatible modem working.

 # license